-The primary student contact within the LGS for confidential discussion of circumstances affecting progress is Interim Assistant Dean, Mackenzie Bristow (mackenzie.bristow@emory.edu)
+The primary student contact within the LGS for confidential discussion of circumstances affecting progress is Assistant Dean, Jennifer Cason, jennifer.cason@emory.edu)

 Visit the Office of Accessibility Services (OAS) website to determine eligibility, register with OAS, and request services.
 Confidentiality is honored and maintained.